espressif/esp-idf/SpinDance_Fork_Changes.md

 - **WPA2 Enterprise NW Support**
   - Existing internal IDF helper functions that provide information about scanned WiFi access points were made public by moving their declarations to a public IDF header file.
   - Embedded Starter Kit uses these functions to determine if the access point attempting to be configured is a WPA2 enterprise NW, and then enables or disables support for WPA2 enterprise.
-  - Note: It's possible that a newer version of ESP IDF may sufficiently support WPA2 enterprise. _Also, it's possible that WPA2 enterprise NW support inside the Starter Kit's `wifi` component is not tested or fully functional.
-This feature was added for UV Angel just prior to work being putting on hold for that project._
+  - Note: It's possible that a newer version of ESP IDF may sufficiently support WPA2 enterprise. _Also, it's possible that WPA2 enterprise NW support inside the Starter Kit's `wifi` component is not tested or fully functional._
   - Impacted ESP IDF files:
     - manager.h
     - wifi_provisioning_priv.h